How to increase engagement on Substack

 Substack has courted writers.
 Now it’s time to court readers.

-Anyway, these are just preliminary thoughts on the subject.
-I want to hear from you.
 What are some pros and cons of adding more analytical tools to Substack's reader base?
 Would this have any impact on your experience?
 Are there ideas I missed in this topic that you’d like to see implemented instead?

 Thank you for taking the time to read this post.
 Your support is greatly appreciated.
 Please consider sharing this with others to keep the discussion going.